-You need to have things like first aid provision and safety drills in place anyway, as part of your health and safety management, this isn't specific to COSHH.
-But what COSHH adds, is that you need to consider the additional risks presented by hazardous substances.
+You need to have things like first aid provision and safety drills in place anyway, as part of your health and safety management - this isn't specific to COSHH.
+But when you add COSHH to those arrangements, you need to consider the additional risks presented by hazardous substances.

 - Every employee shall make full and proper use of any control measure, other thing or facility provided in accordance with these Regulations and, where relevant, shall—

 - take all reasonable steps to ensure it is returned after use to any accommodation provided for it; and

 - if he discovers a defect therein, report it forthwith to his employer.

 Not every employee will need health surveillance.
 If you do, your employer should let you know.